newrelic-experimental/newrelic-java-thrift/README.md

 # New Relic Java Instrumentation for Apache Thrift

 Provides instrumentation of both the client and server sides of Apache Thrift.
 This includes support for distributed tracing between the client and the server.
+This instrumentation support Apache Thrift versions 0.10.0 and above.

 ## Installation